magento/merchdocs/src/marketing/google-tag-manager.md

     {:.bs-callout-info}
     If not all settings are `On`, repeat the previous steps, save, and reload the page.
 Repeat this process until all settings are set to `On`.

 ## Step 2.
-Configure Your Google Tag Manager Account
+Configure your Google Tag Manager account

 The following instructions show how to configure a new container with the basic settings.
 A sample [Composer][4] configuration (.json) file is used to simplify the process, importing to generate a tag in a new container.
 For this example, we recommend that you create a new container, rather than modify an existing container.